 Images in the special Nature competitions must follow the same rules for Digital Projection category of the PSRI competition.
+Nature and Wildlife image must comply with the subject and post capture processing limitations described in the PSA Nature Photography Judges Guide.

 An image can be entered only once in a category in any competition year.
 For example, an image entered in the Nature competition cannot be entered into the Open competition within the same competition season.
 Any image earning a 1st, 2nd or 3rd place in any competition is retired from that category forever.